vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 ::: callout

-## central server vs central part of an algorithm
+## vantage6-server vs central part of an algorithm

 It is easy to confuse the central server with the central part of the algorithm: the server is the central part of the infrastructure but not the place where the central part of the algorithm is executed.
 The central part is actually executed at one of the nodes, because it gives more flexibility: for instance, an algorithm may need heavy compute resources to do the aggregation, and it is better to do this at a node that has these resources rather than having to upgrade the server whenever a new algorithm needs more resources.
 :::